Angular-cz/courseware/Readme.md

 ### How to develop CourseWare

-Clone this package and link the copy to the npm via
+Clone this package and link the cloned copy to the npm via

 ```
 npm link